2ndQuadrant/pglogical/README.md

 See "Protocol flow" in the protocol documentation for more information.

+## Doesn't replicate global objects/shared catalog changes

+PostgreSQL has a number of object types that exist across all databases, stored in *shared catalogs*.
+These include:

+* Roles (users/groups)
+* Security labels on users and databases

+Such objects cannot be replicated by `pglogical_output`.
+They're managed with DDL that can't be captured within a single database and isn't decoded anyway.

+DDL for global object changes must be synchronized via some external means.

 ## Physical replica failover

 Logical decoding cannot follow a physical replication failover because